ralfebert/AsyncView/README.md

 # AsyncView

-AsyncView is a SwiftUI View for handling in-progress and error states when loading data asynchronously:
+AsyncView is a SwiftUI View for handling in-progress and error states when loading data asynchronously using async/await:

 ![Countries example](https://cdn.ralfebert.de/asyncview_states-3aba8003.png)